How to Dissolve an LLC: Everything You Need to Know

 "Cancellation" is the process of dissolving or ending the existence of a Limited Liability Company.
 Articles of Cancellation is required to be filed with the Secretary of State in the jurisdiction where the business is maintained, to cancel or dissolve a Limited Liability Company.

 Corporation or LLC action

-While Corporations have the shareholders approve the action of dissolution, LLCs have the members grant the approval.
-Bylaws that govern corporations and limited liability companies have an operations contract which outlines the cancellation process and need to be approved by the shareholders or members.
+While Corporations have the shareholders approve the action of dissolution, LLCs have the members approve.
+Bylaws that govern corporations and limited liability companies have an operations contract that outlines the cancellation process and needs to be approved by the shareholders or members.

-For Voluntary Dissolution of a LLC, Articles of Dissolution or Cancellation with the state agency that help form the LLC needs to be filed.
-All State Taxes and Fees are required to be settled at the time of filing of the article of dissolution is required by most state agencies.
+For Voluntary Dissolution of a LLC, Articles of Dissolution or Cancellation with the state agency that helps form the LLC needs to be filed.
+All-State Taxes and Fees are required to be settled at the time of filing of the article of dissolution is required by most state agencies.

 In some states, being idle will cause the state to coerce involuntary dissolution of the LLC for not adhering to the state's requirements which need to be filed yearly.
 Abandonment is the process in which a state cancels or dissolves a charter that has failed to maintain to upkeep the state's filing requirements.

 If a LLC is formed in one state (formation state) but also registered for foreign authority in another state, and the LLC dissolves in the formation state, it must also withdraw its foreign authority in the other state(s).